 - Understand your likes and dislikes.
 If you are to succeed in your chosen career, you have to enjoy what you are doing for the better part of the time.
 A career that pays great won’t serve you well if you hate to do it.

 - List the skills you currently have and those you need to get to the goal.
 These will help give you direction along the way.

 Making the Map

 - Write down your specific goals for the next twelve months.
-If staying in the job you are in or at the company you work for are part of the plan, try to enlist the help of your immediate supervisor.
+If staying in the job you are in, or at the company you work for, is part of the plan, try to enlist the help of your immediate supervisor.
 Sometimes they can help you get there if they know where you are going.
 If you think of the healthcare industry or nursing career, check out this post.

 It is a good idea to review your plan at least quarterly.
 This way you don’t get too far off track.
 Your value system and overall goal are not likely to change but your annual milestones may, and certainly, changes can occur month to month.
 Keeping your career growth map at the forefront of your mind will help you keep it a priority and in the end, you’ll see, will make you a happy person.